 “In most places there isn't, and I would also say in Mary's case that I think we're very fortunate to have someone with her attitudes going into the education profession.
-But it is - this is not a good practice that she described of assigning a lot of kids with disabilities to a brand new teacher.” – Thomas Hehir
+But this is not a good practice that she described of assigning a lot of kids with disabilities to a brand new teacher.” – Thomas Hehir

 Since teachers rarely receive formal training for working with special needs students, undoubtedly, it is a better to assign these students to experienced teachers that have dealt with the issues that these students can bring to the classroom.
 Brand new teachers should not be assigned more than a few special needs students as they are being acclimated to the profession.

 6. Do not segregate students in prior grades.

 “And also her description of these kids being segregated up until they went into high school is also very problematic.
 How are these going to learn the behaviors they need to have in school but I would also say in life if they're placed in a segregated classroom with only kids like them?” – Thomas Hehir

 If special needs students are going to attend mainstream classrooms, they need to do so at every grade level.
 You cannot expect them to suddenly adjust because they are in a higher grade.

 It is important to note, that not only do these best practices and the mainstreaming of special needs students benefit the special needs students, it benefits every student: